knative/serving/community/ROLES.md

 *   Approver for some part of the codebase for at least 3 months

-*   Member for at least 1 year (relevant as Elafros ages a bit more)
+*   Member for at least 1 year or 90% of project lifetime, whichever is shorter

 *   Primary reviewer for 20 substantial PRs